kacophy/guessing-game-repo/README.md

 GUESSING GAME PROJECT

-The number of lines of code in guessinggame.sh is:
+The number of lines of code in guessinggame.sh is as follows:
-41
+34

-Sep 23 20:11
+Thu Oct  4 23:02:38 DST 2018